 There are already a countless amount of emotions and experiences a mother goes through after having a baby, but to go through a cesarean is unique because despite your fight, strength and will, there is a process that you must adhere to in order to be healthy for yourself, your baby and your loved ones.
 I had no desire and no clue I would end up having a c-section.
 I had a textbook, completely healthy pregnancy.
 Every doctors appointment was a breeze, I passed every test, my son was growing right on target and I felt amazing.
 I gained 35 lbs. throughout my entire pregnancy and I carried my son for 41 weeks.
 He was 8 lbs., 11 ounces and 21 1/2 inches long at birth.
 The day I was scheduled for my very last doctors appointment and possible induction, I started having contractions.
 I never had any prior to this day so I was clear that this was going to be the day.
 I went into my doctor’s office earlier than my scheduled appointment and after checking my cervix, my doctor instructed me to check into the hospital.
 My husband and I had already pre-registered, toured the hospital and had a birthing plan in place.
 Our bags were already packed, the car seat had been installed for weeks prior and we were good to go.
 We had lighting, fragrances, and a playlist all set to go and we didn’t end up using one single bit of any of it.
 I laugh because I tell people all the time now, it’s awesome to be prepared, but be prepared for the unexpected, if that’s even possible.

 I was in labor for about an hour before my husband and I noticed an inconsistency on the fetal monitor.
 The nurses came in and assured us that everything was fine and that it was probably caused by my son kicking the monitor out-of-place.
 They adjusted it and left us to laboring.
 I was in so much pain that all I could think about was the pain and trying to get through it.
 They offered me an epidural twice at that point and I turned it down, my goal was to have a natural childbirth.
 We noticed another inconsistency and called for the nurse to examine it.
-They inserted a monitor inside of me to get a better and more consistent look at what was going on.
-About 30 minutes later, they came in to check again and said that they were awaiting the doctor’s final say, but that they were concerned about my son’s heart rate dropping with every contraction and considering a c-section.
-We asked questions and accepted the terms and prayed and waited.
+They inserted a monitor vaginally to get a better and more consistent look at what was going on.
+About 30 minutes later, they came in to check again and said they were awaiting the doctor’s arrival for assessment, but that they were concerned about my son’s heart rate dropping with every contraction and considering a c-section.
+We asked questions, accepted the possibilities, prayed and waited.
 The doctor ruled that there was no immediate danger but to avoid any, that I would need to get prepped for surgery right then.
-I received an epidural and so many other pain meds that I am still in disbelief and even more convinced that God is real, and then my husband and I headed into surgery.
+I received an epidural and so many other pain meds that I am still in disbelief, and even more convinced that God is real, and then my husband and I headed into surgery.

 Everything after that was out of this world.
 I am in awe of the advancements of where we are in the health industry and thankful for the team that I was blessed to have.
 I have zero complaints about the entire process.
 Though it was tough, I am in perfect health today and so is my son and that’s all that matters.
 My friends and family poured in like a flood.
 Originally, I asked that no one come to the hospital and that my husband and I have our time and privacy to be aware and embrace every moment of the process, but my friends weren’t having it.
 They conspired behind my back and came to see me one after another, and I am glad they did.
 My son was welcomed into the world with so much pure love and joy from near and far–I couldn’t have asked for a better tribe.